Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Acknowledgements

 \section{\uppercase{Acknowledgements}}

-The manuscript text was drafted and edited with the assistance of Claude Opus 4.6~\cite{anthropic2026opus46}, a large language model developed by Anthropic.
-The authors are responsible for the scientific content, experimental design, and all claims made in this paper. \fi
+This work was supported in part by Palo Alto Networks.
+The manuscript was drafted and edited with the assistance of Claude Opus 4.6~\cite{anthropic2026opus46}, a large language model developed by Anthropic.
+The authors are responsible for the scientific content, experimental design, and all claims. \fi

 { }